gwlucastrig/gridfour/README.md

 Of course, the state of the art has advanced quite a bit since 1993.
 And although the foundation for GVRS comes from old ideas, we hope you find that our API provides a fresh take on their implementation
-We intend out GVRS library to provide a convenient tool for investigators developing new techniques for compressing geophysical and scientific data in raster form.
+We intend our GVRS library to provide a convenient tool for investigators developing new techniques for compressing geophysical and scientific data in raster form.
 GVRS makes it very easy to extend the Gridfour code and add new data compression capabilities &#40; to see